jishnujp/Python-For-Finance/Practice Assignments/First Assignment/beginner_question.md

 Instructions:

 1. Use the template file provided to write your code.
-2. Do not modify any function definition.
+2. Do not modify any function signature.
 3. Write your logic inside the function as comments.